-Fostering a dynamic environment for startups
+Fostering a dynamic ecosystem for high tech, high growth startups

 Ignite Wisconsin: The details